Dunans is open by appointment only, between April–October inclusive, Monday to Friday, 10am – 4pm for tours and visits.

 The tour takes in the history of the site, the plans we have for the future, the work we have already done, as well as a visit to the A-listed bridge and your square foot of land.

-You will have access to the grounds, but as the castle is still a ruin, not to the building itself.
+Safety & Access: You will have access to the grounds, but as the castle is still a ruin, not to the building itself.
+All access is granted only after your have been briefed on health and safety matters.

-Because we are a building site we do not have any facilities for visitors save a WC and the paths at the moment.
+Facilities: Because we are a building site we do not have any facilities for visitors save a WC and the paths at the moment.
+We recommend places for refreshments below.

 Places to Stay Near Dunans